rzfuhrmann/ImpfAPI/README.md

 # ImpfAPI
-Script to provide vaccine data and everything around it in one single dataset on a daily basis (or even faster if data sources supports that ;) ).
+Script to provide COVID-19 vaccination data and everything around it in one single big dataset for Germany on a daily basis (or even faster if data sources supports that ;-) ).

 ## Access latest data